Modern UX principles revolve around minimalism. The less you notice the design, the better UX you have.

 The customer responses are based on a 0 to 10 scale.
 The NPS is then calculated as follows: Percentage of Promoters (those who scored 9 to 10) minus Percentage of Detractors (those who scored 0 to 6).
 For example, if you have 40% promoters and 20 % detractors, your NPS would be 20%.

-A “positive” NPS above 0 is considered “good”, +50 is “excellent,” and above 70 is “world class.”
+A “positive” NPS above 0 is considered “good”, +50 is “excellent,” and above 70 is “world-class.”
 But if the NPS is below 0, it means that your company must take immediate actions on improving the customer experience, highlighting the relevance of NPS tools in assessing and enhancing customer satisfaction.

 Customer Effort Score (CES)